Dhananjai237/Movieboard/README.md

        1. Local Storage is cleared on Logout to avoid unauthorized access.
        2. Redirection to login page if session user_id is not found
 12. Server Response:
-       1. Connecting to Database:
+       1. Connecting to Database
               1. Uses mysql.connector to connect with database
-              1. Sends response 500, if connection fails.
+              2. Sends response 500, if connection fails.
        2. Signup: Used in Login Page
               1. Path = '/signup'
               2. Server gets signup details from site and stores data in users table.
 Sends response 200.
 Also sends user_id.